open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 npm test
 ```

-However, some instrumentations require some test-services to be running (e.g. a MongoDB server to test the `instrumentation-mongodb` package).
-Use the `test-services`-related npm scripts to start test services in Docker and to run the tests with the appropriate configuration to use them:
+However, some instrumentations require test-services to be running (e.g. the `instrumentation-mongodb` package requires a MongoDB server).
+Use the `test-services`-related npm scripts to start test services in Docker and then run the tests with the appropriate configuration to use those services:

 ```sh
 npm run test-services:start     # starts services in Docker